Usman Khan (cricketer): Pakistan

-UAE career
+United Arab Emirates

 In 2020, Khan relocated to Ajman in the United Arab Emirates where he worked in the purchasing department of a gas distribution company.
 In 2022, he took on employment as a security guard and storekeeper while continuing to play domestic cricket in the UAE alongside his work commitments.

 In 2023, Khan announced his intention to qualify for the United Arab Emirates national cricket team, stating "my dream is to play for UAE".
 He began the process of meeting ICC residency qualifications for the UAE, but subsequently abandoned his attempt to qualify for the UAE after being selected for Pakistan.
 In April 2024, the Emirates Cricket Board (ECB) banned Khan from domestic cricket in the UAE for five years, stating he had "misrepresented to ECB about his decision to play for the UAE team" and had "used the opportunities and development provided by the ECB to him to seek out other prospects and it was evident he was no longer wanting to play for ECB nor complete the eligibility criteria which he was under an obligation to do".